adamgreig/airspy-rs/README.md

 }
 ```

-See `src/bin/rx.rs` for a complete example of usage.
+See `src/bin/rx.rs` for a complete example of logging IQ data to file, or
+[asfmrs](https://github.com/adamgreig/asfmrs) for an example application
+(narrowband FM demodulation to audio output).